IhorHorchakov/proxxapp/README.md

 and all the other next clicks will only change the property of visibility of cells, and other properties are calculated already.

-- Location of black holes:
+# Location of black holes

     Each cell has it's position, and I decided to use enum structure to determine whether a cell is a BLACK_HOLE, or not (just a STANDARD type cell).

-- Counts of adjacent black holes:
+# Counts of adjacent black holes

     Counts of adjacent black holes is a heavy operation, and I do this calculation once at the beginning of the game.

-- Whether a cell is opened:
+# Whether a cell is opened

     Each cell has OPENED/HIDDEN status, and this status changes from hidden to opened as the game progresses.
 I decided to use enum structure to keep the property whether it is hidden of opened.

-- Populate black holes:
+# Populate black holes

     Location of black holes is generated randomly, and the first cell user clicks on (at the beginning of game) should not be a black hole, plus there should not be a black hole in any adjacent cells.
 Because of game initialization happens on the first user's click, I guarantee that the click is not happen on black hole.

-- The condition of loose, win, and continue the game:
+# The condition of loose, win, and continue the game

    Loose when user clicked on a hidden cell that is black hole.
 Win when user opened all the standard (non-blackhole) cells.
 In both cases (win/loose) the user is getting notified be the notification (see LifecycleNotificationService).
 User